Transliteration: Challenges

 A simple example of difficulties in transliteration is the Arabic letter qāf.
-It is pronounced, in literary Arabic, approximately like English [k], except that the tongue makes contact not on the soft palate but on the uvula, but the pronunciation varies between different dialects of Arabic.
-The letter is sometimes transliterated into "g", sometimes into "q" or (for in Egypt it is silent) and rarely even into "k" in English.
-Another example is the Russian letter "Х" (kha).
+It is pronounced, in literary Arabic, approximately like English /[k]/, except that the tongue makes contact not on the soft palate but on the uvula, but the pronunciation varies among dialects of Arabic.
+The letter is sometimes transliterated into g, sometimes into q or ' (for in Egypt it is silent), and rarely even into k in English.
+Another example is the Russian letter ‹Х› (kha).
 It is pronounced as the voiceless velar fricative //x//, like the Scottish pronunciation of ch in "loch".
-This sound is not present in most forms of English and is often transliterated as "kh" as in Nikita Khrushchev.
+This sound is not present in most forms of English and is often transliterated as kh as in Nikita Khrushchev.
 Many languages have phonemic sounds, such as click consonants, which are quite unlike any phoneme in the language into which they are being transliterated.

 Some languages and scripts present particular difficulties to transcribers.
 These are discussed on separate pages.
 Examples of languages and writing systems and methods of transliterating include: